 bioRxiv/medRxiv Connector

-The bioRxiv / medRxiv connector gives Claude access to preprints — a double-edged tool.
-You get cutting-edge work before peer review, but findings may change substantially.
+The bioRxiv / medRxiv connector gives the model access to preprints, a double-edged tool.
+You get the latest work before peer review, but findings may change substantially.
 Always flag preprint status:

 Step 1 – Frame the question